iniquitybbs/iniquity/README.md

 [Want to learn more?
 Read the docs!](https://iniquitybbs.com/modules/Core.html)

-## More details about iniquity 3

-### Your development environment should contain something like this, or similar

-- macOS / Windows / Linux _required_
-  - These modern operating systems are currently supported.
-- Docker Desktop for macOS / Windows or Docker Machine _required_
-  - The Iniquity BBS runtime is executed inside of a Docker container for portability.
-- Node.js & NPM _required_
-  - The Node community tools are used for TypeScript transpiling and Iniquity package management.
-- Visual Studio Code _recommended_
-  - This repository is specifically tuned to take full advantage of this IDE.
-- Moebius _recommended_
-  - The ideal choice for working with ANSI/ASCII/PETSCII/AMIGA artwork.

-### Some guiding thoughts surrounding the idea of iniquity 3

-I want this to be something a typical sysop can use, yes, I also want it to be something a modder/programmer will love.
-But also, someone should be able to create an entirely new terminal style application with it if they wanted.
-To only use iniquity 3 for the development of a legacy style bbs would be a real waste of its potential. @ispyhumanfly

-- A BBS software framework that is geared towards developers and modders .
-- Make it easy for sysops to develop and deploy BBS applications.
-- Easily network files, messages and other forms of communication between other BBS applications.
-- What you see in Terminal.app, xterm, NetRunner, SyncTerm, EtherTerm or qodem is what you see in a web browser.
-  - Though the ability to do interesting things specific to web/terminal should exist.

-#### About iniquity's runtime

-Alpha... — Today at 11:29 AM
-@ispyhumanfly curious about that last commit, "Now with Synchronet under the hood" 🙂

-Many cross-platform applications today are executed on a runtime environment known as Node.js.
-Node.js makes it possible for these applications to be written in JavaScript.
-Well, iniquity aims also to be a cross-platform software, and is largely executing inside of a custom runtime environment that is a fusion of Node.js, Synchronet JavaScript and Ubuntu all wrapped into a Docker container.
-Anytime you run iniquity on your computer or on some cloud computing environment somewhere, this containerized runtime is quietly running in the background, making iniquity’s magic possible.

-Alpha... — Today at 12:28 PM
-so, that allows iniquity to leverage existing javascript-based modules, like parts of Synchronet, without having to re-invent the wheel?

-ispyhumanfly — Today at 1:39 PM

-That's basically the primary reason for using it.
-In addition to the wealth of command line utilities centered around the subject of bbs/ansi/terminal/etc made possible by the people behind Synchronet.
-Also, there are many utilities available within the Ubuntu ecosystem.
-DOSemu being one of them, which is integrated into this runtime container as well.
-Iniquity itself is written in TypeScript and requires Node.js and Docker on your computer to make this all work.

-Alpha... — 03/16/2022
-The more I read about IQ3, the more I dig that this isn't just a BBS platform, it's a tool that can be used to create/script just about any kind of terminal application...
-Seems to share that piece of DNA with x84, yeah?

-//rubs hands in maniacal anticipation//

-ispyhumanfly — 03/17/2022
-Yup, that's basically it @Alpha... .
-When in a more finished state, the @iniquitybbs/templates package is going to have a few different kinds of examples, and BBS setups for people to get started with.
-But they exist as examples.
-Iniquity 3 itself is an SDK and platform for creating terminal applications that can be accessed from terminal/web/maybe mobile.
-Absolutely x84 is the genesis of the idea here.
-I liked what those guys had done, but, wanted to hopefully be able to take it a bit further.
-So with that in mind, I originally started this project as a ruby project, and started working on the CLI portion... after sometime decided to switch to the TypeScript/JS version that exists now, with the runtime as I've explained previously.

-grymmjack — 04/08/2022
-wow
-@ispyhumanfly iq is node?

-ispyhumanfly — 04/11/2022
-Hey @grymmjack , I’d say it like this… Iniquity 3 itself is written in TypeScript.
-And, for anyone wanting to develop an iniquity bbs or application or whatever, you would also be writing this in TypeScript.
-Iniquity has a few elements to its runtime; NodeJS, SynchronetJS, Browser JS and Ubuntu Linux with all the system tools a sysop may need.
-All of this is contained within the “Iniquity Runtime”, which is basically everything I just mentioned wrapped tightly in a Docker container.
-As someone wanting to use Iniquity it’s as simple as installing it from NPM, making sure Docker is running, and the rest is handled in the background for you.

-grymmjack — 04/12/2022
-that is rad @ispyhumanfly

-### Development of this project

-This is a monorepo project.
-It uses lerna for management of its packages.
+# Iniquity 3

+Iniquity 3 is a modern BBS (Bulletin Board System) framework designed for sysops, modders, and developers.
+While it provides all the tools necessary to run a legacy-style BBS, it also allows the creation of entirely new terminal-style applications, bridging the gap between the classic and the contemporary.

+## Development Environment Requirements

+To get started with Iniquity 3, ensure your development environment includes the following:

+### Operating Systems
+- **macOS / Windows / Linux** (required): Modern operating systems are supported.

+### Software Requirements
+- **Docker Desktop** (for macOS/Windows) or **Docker Machine** (required): The Iniquity BBS runtime operates inside a Docker container for portability.
+- **Node.js** & **NPM** (required): Node.js powers TypeScript transpiling and package management for Iniquity.
+- **Visual Studio Code** (recommended): This repository is tuned to maximize the capabilities of VS Code.
+- **Moebius** (recommended): Ideal for working with ANSI/ASCII/PETSCII/AMIGA artwork.

+## Guiding Principles

+Iniquity 3 is built with the following objectives in mind:

+1. **Flexibility for Sysops**: Make it easy to develop and deploy BBS applications.
+2. **Empowerment for Developers and Modders**: Provide a robust framework for creating custom terminal applications, not just legacy BBS setups.
+3. **Interoperability**: Facilitate networking files, messages, and other forms of communication between different BBS applications.
+4. **Unified Experience**: Ensure consistent behavior between terminal and web environments (e.g., Terminal.app, xterm, SyncTerm, EtherTerm).

+## About the Iniquity Runtime

+Iniquity 3 operates inside a custom runtime environment that combines:
+- **Node.js**: Leverages JavaScript-based modules.
+- **Synchronet JavaScript**: Incorporates tools from Synchronet’s ecosystem, streamlining BBS-related functionalities.
+- **Ubuntu Linux**: Provides access to system tools like DOSemu and other utilities.

+All of these components are packaged into a Docker container for seamless cross-platform compatibility.
+This setup allows Iniquity to:
+- Use existing JavaScript-based modules, including those from Synchronet.
+- Integrate with utilities like DOSemu for legacy support.
+- Provide a rich development and runtime environment, requiring only Docker and Node.js on your system.

+## Developer Focus

+Iniquity 3 is more than a BBS platform; it’s a powerful SDK and runtime for creating terminal-based applications that can be accessed from:
+- Terminal environments (e.g., xterm, SyncTerm, qodem).
+- Web browsers.
+- (Potentially) mobile devices.

+### Example Templates
+The upcoming `@iniquitybbs/templates` package will include example setups to help users get started quickly.
+These templates showcase both traditional BBS setups and innovative terminal applications.

+## Why TypeScript?
+Iniquity 3 is written in TypeScript, providing:
+- A robust development experience with static typing.
+- Seamless integration with modern JavaScript tooling.
+- Compatibility with the Node.js ecosystem.

+As a user, you’ll write TypeScript to build your BBS or terminal application.
+Installation is straightforward:
+1. Install Iniquity from NPM.
+2. Ensure Docker is running.
+3. Let the runtime handle the rest!

+---

+Whether you’re a sysop looking to modernize your BBS or a developer seeking to create a cutting-edge terminal application, Iniquity 3 has the tools and flexibility to bring your ideas to life.
+Join the community and start building today!

 #### First, clone this repository somewhere on your system